-You like your old man better than
+You like your old man better than your mom?

 They’re both strict.

 No, I mean, if you had to choose between them.

 Then it is the jock’s turn: “Um, I’m here today…because uh, because my coach and my father don’t want me to blow my ride.
 See I get treated differently because uh, Coach thinks I’m a winner.
 So does my old man.
 I’m not a winner because I wanna be one… I’m a winner because I got strength and speed.
 Kinda like a race horse.
 That’s about how involved I am in what’s happening to me.”

-The jock then rejoins, explaining that he taped a classmate’s ass together.
+The jock rejoins, explaining that he taped a classmate’s ass together.
 Why?
 “I did it for my old man…I tortured this poor kid, because I wanted him to think that I was cool.
 He’s always going off about, you know, when he was in school… the wild things he used to do . . . it’s all because of me and my old man.
 Oh God, I fucking hate him!
 He’s like this…he’s like this mindless machine that I can’t even relate to anymore…’Andrew, you’ve got to be number one!
 I won’t tolerate any losers in this family…Your intensity is for shit!
 Win.
 Win!
 WIN!!!’
 You son of a bitch!
 You know, sometimes, I wish my knee would give…and I wouldn’t be able to wrestle anymore.
 And he could forget all about me…”

 Just to make sure we get the message, Gleason is the biggest prick in the world, an amalgamation of every insecure, bullying teacher in the continental United States.

 But The Breakfast Club’s attack on the cruel, neglectful parents is the primary theme of the picture and Hughes uses it to portray these five kids (three of whom do appear to be sh**heads of the highest order) as victims.

-Hughes died recently of a heart attack and was a bit of a recluse in his later years.
+Hughes died recently of a heart attack.
+He was a bit of a recluse in his later years.
 I wonder if the stereotype of the suffering, whining rich kid he presented in The Breakfast Club contributed to his distress, either because he was prescient and had to live with it or he felt he had a hand in cementing the mold.

 Unfortunately, it appears they were listening.